What are terpenes? Understanding aromas in cannabis

 What are terpenes?

-Terpenes are natural aromatic compounds found in many plants, including cannabis, responsible for their distinctive scents and flavours.
+Terpenes are natural aromatic compounds found in many plants, including cannabis, responsible for their distinctive scents.

 Where are terpenes commonly found besides cannabis?